TB516/P5-Desktop-Template/README.md

 ## Project setup

 1. Run your preferred package manager's install script to add packages
-2. Create project folder in the src directory
+2. Create a project folder in the src directory
-3. Create sketch.js file in directory
+3. Create a sketch.mjs file in that directory
 4. Add any p5 global methods to the global space
    - Example: window.setup = setup
 5. Start coding!